 I love the constant challenge of finding the cause of pain and working to resolve it.
-Watching patients have less pain and gain improvement in function, leading to greater quality of life is truly rewarding.
+Watching patients have pain reduction and gain improvement in function, leading to greater quality of life is truly rewarding.
 I am fortunate to work with great people who always put in the extra effort to make sure our patients receive our undivided attention and that our clinic runs smoothly.

-I feel it is important for us all to attend continuing education courses to stay current on the latest techniques and keep improving our professional abilities, so attend multiple hands-on seminars throughout the year with a continued focus on manual therapy.
+I feel it is important for us all to attend continuing education courses to stay current on the latest techniques and keep improving our professional abilities, so we attend multiple hands-on seminars throughout the year with a continued focus on manual therapy.